udkyo/chatgpt-code-review-gerrit-plugin/README.md

 3. **Configure:** Set up the basic parameters in your `$gerrit_site/etc/gerrit.config`:
 - `gptToken`: OpenAI GPT token.
-- `gerritAuthBaseUrl`: The URL of your Gerrit instance.
-Similar to: https://gerrit.local.team/a
+- `gerritAuthBaseUrl`: The URL of your Gerrit instance, similar to `https://gerrit.local.team`.

+  **NOTE**: Do not append "/a" authentication sub-path.
 - `gerritUserName`: Gerrit username.
 - `gerritPassword`: Gerrit password.
 - `globalEnable`: Default value is false.
 The plugin will only review specified repositories.
 If set to true, the plugin